 Standing at attention at far left, Civil War veteran Jerome B. Jennings -- of the family of David and Catherine (Ream) Jennings -- poses with his fellow members of the Ross Rush Post of the Grand Army of the Republic at the historic burying ground of the 1775 Turkeyfoot Baptist Church, later renamed the Jersey Baptist Church near Ursina, Somerset County, PA.

-Others in the line, left to right: Leroy Forquer (of the family of Frederick and Margaret "Peggy" [Faidley] Dull), Zack Tannehill, Dr. Mountain, James R. Johnston, [unknown], Jacob Phillippi, Balaam Younkin, Samuel Tressler, Dave Fields, Jacob J. Rush (also of the family of Frederick Dull), Harrison Rush, Isaac Hall, [unknown], Isaac Van Sickel, Daniel Sechler, Silas Conn, William Thomas and [unknown].
+Others in the line, left to right: Leroy Forquer (son-in-law of Jacob J. Rush), Zack Tannehill, Dr. Mountain, James R. Johnston, [unknown], Jacob Phillippi, Balaam Younkin, Samuel Tressler, Dave Fields, Jacob J. Rush, Harrison Rush, Isaac Hall, [unknown], Isaac Van Sickel, Daniel Sechler, Silas Conn, William Thomas and [unknown].

 The Rush Post was founded in July 1883 as part of a national organized effort to advocate for patriotic education, make Memorial Day ("Decoration Day") a national holiday, lobby Congress to establish regular veterans' pensions and support Republican political candidates.
 Its peak national membership, circa 1890, is said to have included more than 490,000 members.